Host your website

 This is useful for organizations where the person who manages the server is different from the person who develops the website.

-To create a regular user account you have to go to the control panel, to the section ‘Users’> ‘Regular users’ and click on the button ‘Create new account’.
+To create a regular account you have to go to the control panel, to the section ‘Users’ > ‘Regular accounts’ and click on the ‘Create new account’ button.

-To be assigned as a webmaster a regular user must have access permissions by SFTP or SSH.
-You can choose this when creating the account in the section ‘SSH or SFTP access to the server’.
+For a regular account to be assigned as webmaster it must have SFTP access, or SFTP and SSH access.
+You can choose this when creating the account, in the ‘SSH or SFTP access to the server’ section.

 The same account can be assigned as webmaster for several domains.